diskoverdata/diskover-docs/source_files/dev_diskover_file_actions_with_python.md

 The @json_exception decorator is designed to catch any exceptions that occur inside the task and return a dictionary response with the error and traceback filled in.
 On successful execution, a dictionary is returned with the relevant data in the result value.
 Tasks should always return a dictionary with the three key-value pairs defined so the calling application can interpret the results.
 The result field can contain anything you want but must be JSON serializable.

+diskover-admin/ - Project dir
+- diskover_admin/  - Source code for the Diskover Admin app
+- etc/             - Installation files and miscellaneous items
+- instance/        - Data unique to this instance, including the main configuration file
+- log/             - Log files
+- run/             - Socket for nginx communication
+- scripts/         - Project-wide scripts
+- sessions/        - On-disk session data for each user
+- wsgi.py          - Script for starting the Diskover Admin app with uvicorn